 He served as (founding) co-general editor of the SBL series Ancient Near East Monographs (ANEM/MACO) for many years, and as member of other editorial boards.
 He was the founder of, and served for many years as well as the general editor of the Journal of Hebrew Scriptures (1996-2014).
 He was the co-founder and co-chair of the research program of the European Association of Biblical Studies on Israel and the Production and Reception of Authoritative Books in the Persian and Hellenistic Periods and has founded and co-chaired the unit for the study of the Prophetic Texts and Their Ancient Contexts (1998-2006) at the Society of Biblical Literature and chaired, among others, the SBL unit Deuteronomistic History (1995-1998).

 Ben Zvi is interested in constructivist pedagogical approaches.
-He regularly teaches courses in the areas of ancient Near East, ancient Israelite historiography and social memory, history of ancient Palestine (mainly Persian and Hellenistic periods), and biblical Hebrew.
+He taught regularly courses on ancient Near East, ancient Israelite historiography and social memory, history of ancient Palestine (mainly Persian and Hellenistic periods), and biblical Hebrew.

-He has been awarded the Killam Annual Professorship (2008-2009; University of Alberta), the 2007 Research Excellence Award (Full Professor Level; Faculty of Arts, University of Alberta), the 2005 McCalla Professorship (University of Alberta) and the 2000 Norman W. Wagner Technology Award of the Canadian Society of Biblical Studies, for his teaching website "Assisting You to Learn."
+He has been awarded the Killam Annual Professorship (2008-2009; University of Alberta), the 2007 Research Excellence Award (Full Professor Level; Faculty of Arts, University of Alberta), the 2005 McCalla Professorship (University of Alberta) and the 2000 Norman W. Wagner Technology Award of the Canadian Society of Biblical Studies.
 In November 2015 his colleagues presented him with a FS.
 History, Memory, Hebrew Scriptures

 - Ancient Israelite History, Historiography and Social Memory